JNaveenRoshan/Splunk_tutorial_materials/TCP_Input/Readme.md

 6. Review and Click Sumbit

-7.**Note** - Always remember to create the firewall rule to access the port
+**Note** - Always remember to create the firewall rule to access the port

-8. In the
+7. In the non splunk instance execute the following command to send data to the splunk
    ```sh
    cat <location of file> | nc <IP address> <Port number>
    ```